What is an Enzyme and how does it work?

 - Enzymes increase the rate of reaction by lowering the energy of activation.

 - Enzymes do not influence the shift in free electricity (∆G); instead, they accelerate ultimately occurring responses.

 - As a result of their involvement in a response, enzymes are neither consumed nor permanently modified.

 In the lock-and-key model, the active site of an enzyme is very specific shaped to hold specific substrates.
-The active site and substratum do not fit completely together in the induced-fit model.
+The active sites and subtracts do not fit completely together in the induced-fit model.
 They both can alter their shape which is not rigid in this mole to bind with each other.

-Whatever the case, the reactions which rate is increasing greatly — over a millionfold — once the substrates bind to the active site of the enzyme.
-A fresh item or molecule results from the chemical reactions.
+Whatever the case, the reaction rate is increasing greatly — over a millionfold — once the substrates bind to the active site of the enzyme just like the key attached to the lock (a single key is suitable for a specific lock).
+After that, a fresh item or molecule results from the enzyme-substrate intermediate.
 Then the product separates from the enzyme.
-After that, the enzyme goes on to catalyze another reactant molecule again.
+After that, the enzyme ready to catalyze again.